If you’re a parent who wasn’t homeschooled, you probably find yourself wondering,

 “How can I help my child be a self-directed learner when that’s not how I learned?”

-Maybe you are a parent who doesn’t want to homeschool, but you want to help your child become a self-directed learner.
+Maybe you’re a parent who doesn’t want to homeschool, but you want to support your child’s learning and encourage them to enjoy lifelong learning.

 Here’s what I’ve learned from the classroom to unschooling:

 The secret to supporting self-directed learners is feeding their curiosity while giving them autonomy to meet their goals, connect, and create.